sebastian-nagel/pywb-wiki/PyWb-Architecture-and-Design.md

 Before data can be read from an archive, it is necessary to look up the source in an index.
 The index contains a mapping from url to archived content file and offset/length.

-pywb supports the CDX index format, and contains a *LocalCDXServer* component for searching and filtering cdx files.
+pywb currently supports the CDX format, which is a plain text format where each capture is represent by a multi line field.

+pywb can connect via HTTP to a *RemoteCDXServer* which returns a stream of filtered CDX lines for a given query.
+This allows for pywb to run on a machine separate from the index, provided the index is accessible via a cdx server.

+#### CDX Server

+pywb contains a full CDX server *LocalCDXServer* which can search, sort, filter and query CDX files locally stored and return a stream of cdx text lines to pywb.

 This component is more general than requirements of pywb and will probably be moved to a subpackage to allow standalone use as a WSGI app.

-pywb can also connect via HTTP to a *RemoteCDXServer* which returns a stream of filtered cdx response for a given query.

-This allows for pywb to run in a WSGI container without a local index, provided the index is accessible via a cdx server.
+#### Exclusions

+pywb will eventually support a system for filtering out cdxs from the index based on specified list or other criteria.
+Filtered out urls will not be available for replay.

 ### ARC/WARC Reading